top of page

 You can hire a Taoist/Buddhist priests to help you prepare for the rituals and ceremonies but this has been difficult during the pandemic and lock-down rules.
 The below are items you can prepare on your own.

-- Consult the Chinese Almanac for an auspicious date and time for the funeral.
-Usually the burial would have to take place by 11am Wu hour (午時).
-Usually a Taoist/Buddhist priest would use the deceased birth date, and death date to calculate an auspicious date and time for the funeral but just as a general guide you can find some auspicious dates and times here for various events.
-The Taoist Minister I used was Fu Lay, he was very knowledgeable and respectful.
+• Consult the Chinese almanac for an auspicious date and time for the funeral.
+Usually, the burial should take place by 11am, during Wu hour (午時).
+A Taoist or Buddhist priest would normally use the deceased’s birth date and date of death to calculate an auspicious date and time for the funeral.
+As a general guide, though, you can also find auspicious dates and times online for various events click here.
+The Taoist minister I used was Fu Lay, who was very knowledgeable and respectful.

-- Choose a cemetery plot.
-Ideally, Chinese cemeteries are situated on a hillside, to improve Feng Shui.
-The higher the grave is, the better.
+• Choose a cemetery plot.
+Ideally, Chinese cemeteries are situated on a hillside to improve Feng Shui.
+The higher the grave, the better.

-- Walking stick placed in the left hand/ left side of coffin/casket for the deceased to use in the afterlife (if the deceased was elderly)
+• A walking stick is placed in the left hand of the deceased, or on the left side of the coffin or casket.
+This is for the deceased to use in the afterlife if they were elderly.

-- Gold/yellow satin sheet each piece of yellow or gold satin covering the deceased in the coffin represents each daughter tucking the deceased in with a blanket.
+• A gold or yellow satin sheet: Each piece of gold or yellow satin placed over the deceased in the coffin represents a daughter tucking them in with a blanket.

-- White satin sheet each piece of white satin is used to line the coffin/casket and represents each son laying down the bed sheet for the deceased.
+• A white satin sheet: Each piece of white satin used to line the coffin or casket represents a son laying down the bedsheet for the deceased.

-- Mantao (frozen steamed bun)/ ball of cooked rice is to be placed in the right hand of the deceased so that they will never go hungry in the afterlife.
-Some traditions put a grain of rice in the mouth instead of this
+• Mantou (steamed bun) or a ball of cooked rice: This is placed in the right hand of the deceased so they will never go hungry in the afterlife.
+In some traditions, a grain of rice is placed in the mouth instead.

-- Afterlife Road ticket (路票) is a ticket the decease is believed to need to help reach the afterlife (To be burned on the 7th day after death).
-This is not needed if you have a Taoist priest to perform the rituals as but we prepared one anyway.
+• An afterlife road ticket (路票): This is a ticket believed to help the deceased reach the afterlife.
+It is usually burned on the seventh day after death.
+This is not needed if you have a Taoist priest performing the rituals, but we prepared one anyway.

-The items listed above for the deceased can be handed directly to your funeral director who can arrange to have these placed as directed, alternatively you can do this yourself with the help of the funeral home employees.
+You can hand the items listed above directly to your funeral director, who can arrange for them to be placed as instructed.
+Alternatively, you may be able to do this yourself with the help of the funeral home staff.

 Do's

-Mark all new items with an incense.
-For all new items put into the coffin/casket they will need to be marked with an incense so that the deceased recognizes this is for their use.
+• Mark all new items with incense.
+Any new items being placed into the coffin or casket should be marked with incense so that the deceased recognises they are for their use.

-Cut holes in all pockets.
-This signifies our loved ones moving on into the afterlife without taking any fortune from this life.
-This also prevents any hungry ghosts or bad spirits stealing from our loved ones.
-When something is stolen we believe its stolen from the living of the deceased.
+• Cut holes in all pockets.
+This symbolises our loved one moving into the afterlife without taking any fortune from this life with them.
+It is also believed to prevent hungry ghosts or bad spirits from stealing from them.
+When something is stolen from the deceased, it is believed to also be taken from the living family.

-Pair up items put into the coffin/casket.
-Usually we use odd numbers during a funeral but the passing into the afterlife is meant to be a celebration and for that we use even numbers.
-So make sure you put an even number of items into the coffin/casket.
-But if the deceased is a woman put odd number of items in the coffin.
+• Pair up the items placed into the coffin or casket.
+Usually, odd numbers are used during a funeral, but passing into the afterlife is meant to be seen as a celebration, so even numbers are used here instead.
+Make sure you place an even number of items into the coffin or casket.
+However, if the deceased is a woman, an odd number of items should be used.

 Dont's

-Don't worry if you can't do all or any of these, or if you forget.
-There are so many adaptions to these customs and like my mum says, as long as you have the heart.
+• Don’t worry if you cannot do all of these things, or if you forget something.
+There are many different variations of these customs and, as my mum says, as long as you have the heart, that is what matters.

-The Chinese believe that all will go to Diyu (地獄) after death in preparation for the afterlife.
+The Chinese believe that everyone goes to Diyu (地獄) after death in preparation for the afterlife.

 49 Days to rebirth/afterlife (七七四十九日)